Instructions for BISEPTOL

 It reduces the effectiveness of oral contraception (inhibits the intestinal microflora and reduces the enterohepatic circulation of hormonal drugs).

-The drug is taken orally after a meal, drinking a sufficient amount of liquid.
+The tablets is taken orally after a meal, drinking a sufficient amount of liquid.
 Dose set individually.

-In pneumonia, the drug is prescribed at the rate of 100 mg of sulfamethoxazole per 1 kg of body weight / day.
+In pneumonia, is prescribed antibiotic at the rate of 100 mg of sulfamethoxazole per 1 kg of body weight / day.
 The interval between doses is 6 hours, the duration of treatment is 14 days.

 Adults and children over 12 years old are prescribed 960 mg 2 times / day, with long-term therapy, 480 mg 2 times / day.